TreeMama/iSeaTree-React-Prototype/README.md

 prompt, select "simulator".
 This will launch a build in the Expo build queue, and eventually return the URL of a downloadtable .tar file.
 Expand the .tar file and you'll see the iSeaTree app, marked as unlaunchable.
-Drag that app onto your simulator's screen.
+Drag that app onto your simulator's screen (it will appear on the second page of the Home screen, which you'll have to page to see).
 Building the native app takes a while, but launching iSeaTree in multiple simulators (which is necessary for making screenshots) is faster this way.